microsoft/sarif-tools/README.md

   -h, --help            show this help message and exit --output PATH, -o PATH
-                        Output file or directory --blame-filter FILE, -b FILE
+                        Output file or directory --filter FILE, -b FILE
-                        Specify the blame filter file to apply.
+                        Specify the filter file to apply.
 See README for format.
   --autotrim, -a        Strip off the common prefix of paths in the CSV output --trim PREFIX         Prefix to strip from issue paths, e.g. the checkout directory on the build agent
 ```